Back to blog

 When to Walk Away

 Not every red flag is a deal-breaker.
-A community with 55% funded reserves might be adequate if there are no major expenses due in the next 5 years.
+A community with 55% funded reserves might be fine if there are no major expenses due in the next 5 years.
 A pending lawsuit might be a minor contract dispute that won't affect homeowners.

-But some situations warrant serious reconsideration:
+But some situations warrant serious reconsideration.

 The Real Cost of Buying in an HOA

 For many buyers, the trade-off is worth it.
 Maintained common areas, community amenities, and property value protection have real value.
-But go in with your eyes open.